 Adam Neumann Net Worth

-Adam Neumann is an Israeli-American businessman and entrepreneur who has a net worth of $400 million.
+Adam Neumann is an Israeli-American businessman and entrepreneur who has a net worth of $1.5 billion.
 Adam Neumann is best known for being the co-founder and former CEO of WeWork.
 WeWork is an American company that provides shared work spaces and related services for entrepreneurs.

 Adam Neumann and Miguel McKelvey co-founded a company called GreenDesk in 2008 as an eco-friendly co-working space in Brooklyn, New York.
 The pair sold the business in 2010 and used the proceeds to launch their next venture, WeWork.
 WeWork, which would eventually be known as just "We", rents communal rent spaces for as little as $45 a month and has developed into a multi-billion-dollar business.
 WeWork raised billions of dollars investors such as JP Morgan Chase, Goldman Sachs, Softbank and Benchmark Capital.
 The company was at one time expected to go public at a valuation of $80+ billion.
 Instead it imploded and Neumann was forced out of the company.

-At his professional peak in mid-2019, Adam's personal paper net worth topped $14 billion.
-At that point analysts were predicting the value of WeWork would top $80-100 billion once it completed an IPO to become a public company.
+At his professional peak in mid-2019, Adam's personal paper net worth topped $4 billion based on its $47 billion private valuation.
+Had the company achieved its predicted public valuation of $80-100 billion, Adam could have been worth as much as $9+ billion.
 Unfortunately, the WeWork IPO and business at large, fell apart precipitously in the wake of revelations of Adam's profligate spending, mismanagement and the general weakness of the company's operations.

 Even after everything fell apart, in October 2019, WeWork's largest investor SoftBank, agreed to buy $3 billion worth of company stock to save the company.
 From that investment, roughly $1 billion was earmarked to go to Adam personally.
 The deal was scrutinized widely.
 It was seen as an overly generous golden parachute for a person who had caused so much damage to his employees and investors.
 This $1 billion windfall enabled Adam to maintain billionaire status, with a personal net worth of roughly $1 billion (after taxes).